C U L T U R A L P R O G R A M S

 Are you from Bristol Bay and are interested in becoming an educator in one of our Bristol Bay schools?

 The Bristol Bay Regional Career & Technical Education Consortium is working to increase the number of local Indigenous educators through a new approach to teacher education.
-This pathway will allow high school students, current paraprofessionals, and community members to learn and grow as educators, without the need to leave home for long periods of time – a way to grow that is consistent with the cultures and lifestyle of our region.
-The Bristol Bay Region needs more teachers who have grown up in the region and understand the unique cultural and historical contexts of their communities.
+The Bristol Bay region, much like other areas of the state, is facing a crisis in staffing our schools.
+In doing so, it help our schools and early childhood facilities decrease turnover and become more connected to community.
+This pathway will allow high school students, current paraprofessionals, and community members to learn and grow as educators, without the need to leave home for long periods of time.
+Studies indicate that Indigenous teachers can have the following positive impacts on Indigenous students:

 • Learning is enhanced when teacher and student share the same language and culture;